scopetools/cudasirecon/README.md

 # a typical call
 $ sirecon data.dv data-PROC.dv otf.otf -c config

+# ... where otf.otf was generated using the "makeotf" command:
+$ makeotf /path/to/psf.dv otf.otf -angle -1.855500 -ls 0.2075 -na 1.4 -nimm 1.515 -fixorigin 3 20 -leavekz 7 11 3

+# for more help on the makeotf command:
+$ makeotf -help
 ```

 A typical 3D sim config file may look like this: